A New Attempt to Identify Long-term Precursors for Endogenous Financial Crises in the Market Correlation Structures: Data Analysis and Results

-Additionally, Figs.~\subref*{subfig:DistMatCovApprTSeries} and~\subref*{subfig:DistMatCorrApprTSeries}, also make visible the historical events (AC), (RC), (S11) and (AF) and potentially (ED) in the averaged distances.
-The difference to the dot-com bubble burst and the Lehman Brother crisis is that these four to five crises are not accompanied by larger outburst in the mean covariances $\mean{\sigma}_B$, $\mean{\sigma}_L$ and the mean correlations $\mean{c}_B$ and $\mean{c}_B$ in their direct vicinity (see~Fig.~\ref{subfig:Main:MeanValCov}).
-In spite of removing to a large extent exogenous contributions in the mean covariances $\mean{\sigma}_B$ and $\mean{\sigma}_B$ and mean correlations $\mean{c}_B$ and $\mean{c}_B$ we find that the averaged distances still contain exogenous information of several financial crises.
+Additionally, Figs.~\subref*{subfig:DistMatCovAppr} and~\subref*{subfig:DistMatCorrAppr}, also make visible the historical events (AC), (RC), (S11) and (AF) and potentially (ED) in the averaged distances.
+The difference to the dot-com bubble burst and the Lehman Brothers crisis is that these four to five crises are not accompanied by larger outburst in the mean covariances $\mean{\text{cov}}_B$, $\mean{\text{cov}}_L$ and the mean correlations $\mean{\text{corr}}_B$ and $\mean{\text{corr}}_B$ in their direct vicinity (see~Fig.~\ref{subfig:Main:MeanValCov}).
+In spite of removing to a large extent exogenous contributions in the mean covariances $\mean{\text{cov}}_B$ and $\mean{\text{cov}}_L$ and mean correlations $\mean{\text{corr}}_B$ and $\mean{\text{corr}}_L$ we find that the averaged distances still contain exogenous information of several financial crises.